Ekumen-OS/andino/andino_hardware/README.md

 <img src="docs/andino_diagram_raspberry.jpg" />

 *NOTE: depending on how good is the powerbank we have, the motors should be powered with more or less voltage.
-9V is the limit for the chosen motors, but it seems to drain too much power at startup, so the recommended voltage to step up is 6/7V (the higher the voltage, the smoother the movement of the motors, but also higher power consumed).
+While a higher voltage value (up to 9V) leads to smoother operation (better motor speed control), it also increases their open-loop speed, which is noticeable particularly during motion start and varies according to the power bank quality (output current capabilities).
+Therefore, adjusting the output voltage to lower values (around 7V) may be required so as to make the motors work as expected.

 ## Microcontroller Configuration